mys1024/starter-deno/README.md

       globally
 - [ ] Check and update the [workflows](.github/workflows)
-- [ ] Update the Workflow permissions to "Read and write permissions" in the Actions settings page of your repository on Github.
+- [ ] Update the Workflow permissions to "Read and write permissions" in the "Actions" settings of your new repository on Github.

 ## License